 Adolph Schild (1844-1915) was a prolific Swiss manufacturer of ébauche movements from the late 1890s.
-His company was active until the 1970s. Ébauches are movements that contain most basic structural elements, but are not equipped with a mainspring or the escapement.
+His company was active until the 1970s. Ébauches are movements that contain the most basic structural elements, but are not equipped with a mainspring or the escapement.
 These are sold to watch manufacturers and retailers for assembly and branding.
 Adolph Schild invented and made a great variety of movements and became a major supplier to nearly all Swiss watchmakers.

 The Schild watchmaking story actually starts with Adolph’s older brother Urs Schild (1829 – 1888).
 The story began in 1856 when Dr Joseph Girard and Urs Schild, a 28-year-old school teacher, joined forces.
 They realised that, with the emerging Swiss watch industry, there was a huge opportunity for a company producing ébauche movements.
 They established the watch movement factory “Dr Girard & Schild” in Grenchen, Switzerland (canton of Solothurn).
 Soon they started producing both semi-finished movements and fully finished watch movements.
 Prior to this watchmaking in Switzerland was a cottage industry, whereby individual households produced specific components, rather than complete movements.